-The plan-makers (the three local planning authorities, acting together as the Greater Norwich Development Partnership, GNDP) have considered the remitted parts of the JCS and the SA further, and are now able to publish the 'Proposed Submission Plan Content' for consultation.
-This SA Report is published for consultation alongside the Proposed Submission Plan Content.
-Any representations arising from the consultation will be taken into account by the local planning authorities before the decision is taken on whether to submit the proposed plan for public examination.
+The plan-makers (the three local planning authorities, acting together as the Greater Norwich Development Partnership, GNDP) considered the remitted parts of the JCS and the SA further, and then published the 'Proposed Submission Plan Content' for consultation.
+An SA Report was published for consultation alongside the Proposed Submission Plan Content.